 Legal Nurse Consultants are registered nurses who provide consultation services to attorneys and other professionals involved in civil, criminal, and administrative law cases.

-LNCs perform an assessment of the medical issues in a case and offer their expert opinion on the matter.
+LNCs work with law firms and perform an assessment of the medical issues in a case and offer their expert opinion on the matter.

 They may also provide care coordination, act as an expert witness, or give deposition testimony.